cnewman/identifier_convention_checker/README.md

 A tool that scans identifier names and identifies naming problems.

 ## How to use
-You can hook this into a CI using this docker image on Dockerhub: https://hub.docker.com/repository/docker/sourceslicer/identifier_checker_base
+You can hook this into a CI using this docker image on [Dockerhub](https://hub.docker.com/repository/docker/sourceslicer/identifier_checker_base)

 You can also create your own docker image using the DOCKERFILE that is part of this repository